Immunization

 A 3ie scoping study indicated the potential of innovative community-based approaches to overcome the barriers to immunization coverage in low- and middle-income countries.
 It also highlighted a clear lack of evidence on the effectiveness of these approaches.
 Launched in 2015, 3ie’s immunization evidence program is a USD 7.4 million initiative that supported seven impact evaluations and six formative evaluations of innovative interventions and community engagement approaches to improve immunization outcomes in countries with low or stagnating immunization rates.

-As part of the program, we are also completing a review of reviews that synthesizes the best available evidence on effective interventions for improving routine child immunization outcomes and developing implementation friendly description of interventions.
+As part of the program, we recently completed a Review of Reviews that synthesizes the best available evidence on effective interventions for improving routine child immunization outcomes.
+Using the Review of Reviews, we are now developing implementation friendly descriptions of interventions.

 Key activities and workshops